idlab-discover/wasi-embedded-hal/README.md

 ## Status

-Currently only support for I2C is provided, but more is planned.
+Currently only support for I2C and Delay is provided, but more is planned.

 Note that only `embedded-hal` version 1.O is supported.